-Most Romantic Resorts in India, Vatsyayana Resorts.
+Most Romantic Resorts in India, Vatsyayana Resorts

 To be honest, India as a society has seen unprecedented progression after the turn of this century.
-Brilliant minds have mushroomed across the spectrum, ideas are flowing in industry and entrepreneurship has taken roots across cities and small towns.
+Brilliant minds have mushroomed across the spectrum, ideas are flowing in industry and entrepreneurship has taken root across cities and small towns.
 At the risk of sounding too politically correct, this gradual change seen in the early 2000’s has gathered pace in the last decade.

 One thing follows the other, and as the river that gathers no moss, it is high time for the hospitality industry to create and curate services and products that can match and fulfill the ravenous appetites of this evolved Indian tourist.
 Nouveau seems to be the buzzword as off-beat destinations and unique resorts see record attendance and overwhelming interest.
 And it would not be incorrect to say that an introduction to an adults only resort concept is indeed overdue in the Indian tourism context.

 Located in a pristine location in the Shivalik hill state of Uttarakhand, this adults only resort has started hosting guests from its major source market of Delhi NCR, and has been received rave reviews.
 What is pleasing to note is that even though the adults only concept is in its infancy here in our country, the reception it has received both from the guests and from the travel trade is very encouraging.

 Vatsyayana Resort Balcony View.
 However, every now and then comes a niche segment experience that either takes the imagination by storm or gently ushers in an era of exclusivity.
 An adults only resort would fall in the latter category, and a gentle prodding supported by artistically created and subtly nuanced communications will surreptitiously create an individual segment of its own in the minds of the traveler.
 A little research leads you to the online presence of this haven in the Himalayas for adults only, and both the promoters and the marketing team behind this are quick to point out the salient features as being exclusivity, simplicity and an eye for art in the way this adults only resort is projected.

 And here arises a question… In a society that is still sometimes ruled by taboo and religious fervidity, are Indians ready for such a resort idea that focuses on adults only?
 To counter this subservience, a counter question arises that whether the hospitality industry is actually ready to offer the myriad range of experiences that the evolved Indian tourism consumer wants?
 Are the stakeholders willing to move beyond the conventional and traditional, and dive into conceptual and experiential hospitality products?
 Kudos to the bold who have been toiling away in the niche segment of hospitality, and an adults only resort is a brave step in the evolution of the Indian tourism industry.